weloniheu/cse15l-lab-report/lab1/lab1.md

 - "cd" did nothing and only created a new line waiting for another command

-- if you do "cd" while in working directory other than /home it returns you to know for edstem terminal
+- if you do "cd" while in working directory other than /home it returns you to /home for edstem terminal

   ![Image](No_Argument_cd_noHome.png)